-ENGL150.
-The Rise of a National Literature
+ENGL 150.
+The Rise of a National Literature 3 sem. hrs.

 The patterns of colonial writing, the literature of the Revolutionary War and the early republic, and the emergence of a national literature.
 Representative writers from the Puritans through Washington Irving.
 Offered occasionally.
 Prereq: Jr. stndg.